giampaolo/psutil/docs/api.rst

   .. method:: uids()

     The real, effective and saved user ids of this process as a named tuple.
-    This is the same as `os.getresuid`_ but can be used for any process PID.
+    This is the same as :func:`os.getresuid` but can be used for any process PID.

     .. availability:: UNIX

   .. method:: gids()

     The real, effective and saved group ids of this process as a named tuple.
-    This is the same as `os.getresgid`_ but can be used for any process PID.
+    This is the same as :func:`os.getresgid` but can be used for any process PID.

     .. availability:: UNIX